thunderheadone/one-sdk-ios/README.md

 + *SafariServices.framework*
 + *WebKit.framework*

+*Note:*
-If any of the frameworks are missing from your app, select the +icon in the lower-left corner of the **Link Binary With Libraries** section and add each framework, as needed, using the popup window.
+- If any of the frameworks are missing from your app, select the +icon in the lower-left corner of the **Link Binary With Libraries** section and add each framework, as needed, using the popup window.

 ## Use the Codeless ONE SDK for iOS